So You Have Back Hair And Want To Know Your Options

 You might need assistance from another person or you can buy back applicators to apply the product to your back, they look like a back scratcher but have some type of absorbent material to apply the depilatory cream too.

-Some find good results with using this in conjunction with shaving for complete removal.
+Some find good results in using this in conjunction with shaving for complete removal.
 As if you are especially hairy, the cream knocks down a considerable amount, then the razor takes care of the remaining hair.

 Should be avoided if you have sensitive skin.
 As much of the complaints are of breaking out and irritation of the skin.